Roger-ODonnell/Rory-Gallagher-History-PP1/README.md

 <h2>Site Goals</h2>
 <ul>
   <li>I will use good css practice and media queries to handle all device screen types.</li>
-  <li>I will use adobhe color to match up a nice color scheme based of Rorys guitar to maintain a theme.</li>
+  <li>I will use adobe color to match up a nice color scheme based of Rorys guitar to maintain a theme.</li>
   <li>I will use informative and interesting information from various sites to let the reader leave with learning something about Rory.</li>
 </ul>